AldarAli/website/content/posts/HTB-Planning/index.md

 1. Execute arbitrary system commands on the host server
 2. Access local files on the system (Local File Inclusion)
 3. Potentially gain a reverse shell to the target system

-The vulnerability occurs because of improper validation of user-supplied inputs in the authentication proxy feature, which can be exploited even if the authentication proxy isn't actively being used.

 ### Exploitation Process